Shaft sinking: Shaft construction

-The lowest point in a sinking shaft is known as "shaft bottom".
-Shaft projects differ from some other forms of mine development in that all activities that take place on shaft bottom become part of the critical path for the project schedule.
-The infrastructure required to sink a shaft is referred to a "the sinking set-up".
+The lowest point in a sinking shaft is known as the "shaft bottom".
+Shaft projects differ from some other forms of mine development in that all activities that take place on the shaft bottom become part of the critical path for the project schedule.
+The infrastructure required to sink a shaft is referred to as "the sinking set-up".

-It is typical for progress (the "sinking rate") in the sinking phase (that is excavation, ground support and lining) of a shaft project to follow a learning curve as the project team repeat the same series of activities over and over in what is called "the sinking cycle", eventually approaching the theoretical maximum rate for that sinking set up over time.
+It is typical for progress (the "sinking rate") in the sinking phase (that is excavation, ground support and lining) of a shaft project to follow a learning curve as the project team repeats the same series of activities over and over in what is called "the sinking cycle", eventually approaching the theoretical maximum rate for that sinking set up over time.
 The use of experienced shaft sinkers is necessary to reduce the length of this learning curve and thus the duration of the project as much as possible.

 Key to a successful shaft sinking project are: